p10rahulm/academic-paper-writing/README.md

 Note that these are only general guidelines.
 For various disciplines like medicine or mathematics, there may be various other requirements to be followed.
 Add them to your checklist.

 In spite of following all the guidelines, if your paper is rejected, don't be disappointed.
 There are still hundreds of other journals you can submit it to.
+If it is accepted, congratulations!
+You have just published a paper in a journal.
+Typically for the paper to get printed may take two or three months, but a web version should be available within a week or two.